microsoft/onnxruntime/onnxruntime/python/tools/transformers/models/llama/README.md

     -m mistralai/Mistral-7B-v0.1
 ```

-And to benchmark the Huggingface implementation with `torch.compile`:
+And to benchmark the Hugging Face implementation with `torch.compile`:

 ```
 python -m models.llama.benchmark \